Development

 The project uses Go workspaces to manage multiple modules:

-make workspace
+task workspace

 This creates a go.work file that includes all project modules: